 Cathie Ward’s 7th grade pic, her last school photo!

 Thirteen-year-old Cathie Ward was just breaking through a childhood wrought with loss and fear when summer break arrived after the 7th grade.
 She was blossoming into a teenage beauty, chased by several junior high boys but caught by only one, the quarterback.
 Her dysfunctional family life and outsider feelings were all but erased by her girlfriends, who admired her beauty and kindness.
-Everything was falling into place on Friday, June 24, 1966 as she left to go horseback riding with some school friends; but, she had a secret and later, so did someone else.
+Everything had fallen into place on Friday, June 24, 1966 as she left to go horseback riding at Blacksnake Ranch with some school friends.
+But she had a secret and soon, so would the ranch owner.

-Forty-two-year-old Frank Davis, the owner of Blacksnake Ranch on the outskirts of Hot Springs, Arkansas, was his own boss since he was six years old in the dusty Texas panhandle.
-As the only child of hardworking parents, he ricocheted between his father’s stern ways and mother’s doting love which he carried into his marital relationships.
-By June 24, 1966, he was married to his fourth wife, a twenty year old who would soon have a secret that topped his.
+Forty-two-year-old Frank Davis, the owner of Blacksnake Ranch on the outskirts of Hot Springs, Arkansas, was his own boss since the age of six in the dusty Texas panhandle.
+As the only child of hardworking parents, he ricocheted between his father’s stern ways and mother’s doting love, which carried over to his marital relationships.
+After June 24,1966, his twenty-one-year-old fourth wife would have a secret that topped his.

 Bitty Martin & childhood friend, Leslie Tracy Swinford, take Cathie Ward’s 1966 skateboard on a 2018 visit to her Murfreesboro, Arkansas grave.